alexeymhv/adop-cartridges-cookbook/_docs/recipes/archiving-artefact-to-nexus.md

 # Method

-_to be updated_

-Nexus Artifact Uploader plugin might be required.
+At first you need to install a _[Nexus Artifact Uploader](https://wiki.jenkins-ci.org/display/JENKINS/Nexus+Artifact+Uploader)_ plugin on Jenkins.